ChumaMike/Skhokho/README.md

 # Skhokho — Your Personal Life Helper 🌟

-Skhokho is a smart, lightweight Flask-based app designed to simplify your daily life.
-Whether on your phone or desktop, Skhokho helps you manage everyday tasks, finances, and personal reflections — all while keeping your data private and offline using SQLite.
+**Skhokho** is a smart, lightweight Flask-based app designed to simplify your daily life.
+Whether you're splitting a taxi fare, journaling your thoughts, or staying on top of local updates, Skhokho has your back — all while keeping your data private and offline using SQLite.

 ---

 ## 🚀 Features

-### 1. Balaa — Taxi Money Calculator 🚕
+### 🧮 1.
+Balaa — Taxi Money Calculator 🚕
 - Easily split taxi fares among multiple passengers
 - Enter the fare, group size, and each passenger’s contribution
 - Automatically calculate total expected, received amount, and change
-- View your past calculations saved securely under your account
+- View past calculations saved securely under your account

-### 2. Diary — Personal Journal 📔
+### 📔 2.
+Diary — Personal Journal
-- Create diverse diary entries: Notes, Feelings, To-Dos, Needs, Wants, and more
+- Create entries like Notes, Feelings, To-Dos, Needs, and Wants
 - Timestamped entries organized by date for easy browsing
-- All entries are saved privately to your user account
+- All entries are saved privately per user

-### 3. User Authentication 🔐
+### 🔐 3.
+User Authentication
-- Secure user registration and login system
+- Secure registration and login system
-- Data is separated per user to ensure privacy
+- User-separated data ensures full privacy
-- Passwords are safely hashed for security
+- Passwords are safely hashed

+### 📍 4.
+Weekly Snapshot / Local Update
+- Get updates based on your selected location, including:
+  - Weather forecast 🌤️
+  - Load-shedding schedule 🔌
+  - Local events or tips 🗓️

+### 🤖 5.
+AI Bot Assistant (Upcoming)
+- Friendly chatbot that helps with tasks and guides app usage
+- Uses local or cloud-based AI (privacy-focused option in development)
+- Always refers to you as *skhokho* for a personalized vibe

 ---

-## 🛠 Technology Stack
+## 🛠️ Technology Stack

-- **Python** and **Flask** web framework
-- **SQLite** database for local, offline data storage
-- **Flask-Login** for user session management
-- **Jinja2** templates for rendering responsive views
+- **Backend:** Python & Flask
+- **Frontend:** HTML, CSS, Jinja2 Templates
+- **Database:** SQLite (offline-first, local storage)
+- **User Auth:** Flask-Login
+- **APIs:** Weather API, EskomSePush (for load-shedding), OpenAI (optional)

 ---